Prajakta Koli

-Prajakta Koli (/mr/; born 27 June 1993) is an Indian YouTuber and actress.
-She is best known for her YouTube channel MostlySane and for her starring role in the Netflix romantic drama series Mismatched (since 2020).
-She has also played a supporting role in the film Jugjugg Jeeyo (2022).
+Prajakta Koli (/mr/; born 27 June 1993) is an Indian YouTuber, author, novelist, and actress.
+She is best known for her YouTube channel MostlySane and for her starring role in the Netflix romantic drama series Mismatched (since 2020) and Single Papa (2025).
+She has also played a supporting role in the films Jugjugg Jeeyo (2022) and Sunny Sanskari Ki Tulsi Kumari (2025).